mleonardallen/CarND-Vehicle-Detection/README.md

 Another way to improve the speed would just be to have a better window search with a reduced number of windows.
 Perhaps, it would even be okay to run the window search on sections of the image per each frame.
 For example, on frame 1 search the left most portion of the image, and on frame 2, move over just a little.
 Since there are several frames per second, the search probably isn't needed for every section of the image at every frame.

-##### Tracking
+##### Label Method

-I'd like to be able to track each object independantly during the overlaps.
 My Pipeline would notably fail in heavy traffic with many cars.
 I can imagine that the current label method would create one big blob as a single detection.
+Because of this, I think a more robust pipeline might just use the heatmaps to get more accurate measurements of individual detections.

+##### Tracking

+I'd like to be able to track each object independantly during the overlaps, and continue to predict location when the vehicle is occluded.
 Briefly, I looked into the Kalman filter.
-I think this is probably a good step in being able to track each vehicle separately, but I also think that in order for this to work I would want to get rid of the labelling method and stick with just heatmaps.
+I think this is probably a good step in being able to track each vehicle separately.